bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/overloading.md

 The subsequent parameters of `Operators` are similar dictionaries of operator definitions, used for defining the behavior of operators when one of the parameters is of a type declared previously: they must have either a `left:` or `right:` property, indicating the type of the other operand.

-Note: The `Operators` function and the above decorators could be exposed from a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/) rather than being a property of the global object, depending on how that proposal goes.
+Note: The `Operators` function and the above decorators could be exposed from a [[built-in-modules]] rather than being a property of the global object, depending on how that proposal goes.

 ## Q/A